marciomat/reverse_engineering/hackthebox/pneumaticValidator/README.md

 }
 ```

-> Note: functions were renamed by me, for clarity

 So far it doesn't look that bad.
 The problem is when we open the function `simulation()` to try to understand what's going on in there.

 Here's just the first few lines, to get an idea of the size of the trouble we are in: